Right to Buy

 It’s hassle-free and easier than you might think.
 Let’s get the ball rolling.

-Understanding credit scores when applying for a Right to Buy mortgage
+Understanding credit scores when you’ve been declined a mortgage

 All lenders look at information on your credit report such as: